intel-analytics/ipex-llm/python/llm/example/CPU/vLLM-Serving/README.md

                  "temperature": 0
  }' &
 ```

 ### 4. (Optional) Add a new model

-Currently we have only supported llama-structure model (including `llama`, `vicuna`, `llama-2`, etc.).
-To use other model, you may need some adaption to the code.
+Currently we have only supported LLaMA family model (including `llama`, `vicuna`, `llama-2`, etc.).
+To use aother model, you may need add some adaptions.

 #### 4.1 Add model code